-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 Our series, You Must Read This, starts the new year off with author Diana Abu- Jaber.
 She remembers discovering the work of her favorite writer when it was cold and dreary outside.

-As I read the collection, huddled in my drab room, I flipped to the photograph of the frowning author.
+DIANA ABU: As I read the collection, huddled in my drab room, I flipped to the photograph of the frowning author.
 I imagined him crossing Russia at night in a horse- drawn sleigh, calling on his patients, dispensing glittering insights upon a sea of darkness.
 Chekhov said, people don't notice whether it's winter or summer when they're happy.
 His stories captured the way people moved between their wishes and the cold realities of the world.
 Even in Siberia there is happiness, says the narrator of "In Exile."
 Those snowed-in winters of reading would eventually help me become a writer.
 Even in the coldest, darkest places, there is comfort and joy.

-You can find several of Chekhov's stories plus a winter's worth of book recommendations at NPR.org.
+SIEGEL: You can find several of Chekhov's stories plus a winter's worth of book recommendations at NPR.org.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.